title-image

 Add a new Vector layer, naming it 'crossbar'.

-On the tool options use these settings
+Select the Pen Tool On the tool options use these settings

-Create as vector = Ticked
+Create on vector = Ticked

 (the straight line with a knob at each end)